 - This has never happened when making dutch oven pork, you should try that.

-Cooking pulled pork in a Crock pot
+Pulled pork in a Crock pot

 - We have made this slow cooker pulled pork recipe which is very easy with few ingredients.